-We are organising a group trip for Friends of the Philharmonic to attend one of Barry’s performances at the ROH, the matinee on Saturday 30 May.
+A group trip for Friends of the Philharmonic to attend one of Barry’s performances at the Royal Opera House, Covent Garden – the matinee on Saturday 30 May.
 Barry will be conducting a mixed programme that brings together two of Jerome Robbins’s masterpieces Afternoon of a Faun & In the Night with Kenneth MacMillan’s powerful depiction of love and loss Song of the Earth.
 The three works feature Royal Ballet Principals Vadim Muntagirov (currently Basilio in Don Quixote) and Melissa Hamilton (the ROH’s most recent Manon).
-Barry has said he would like to meet the group to say hello before the performance.
+Barry will meet the group to say hello after the performance.

 ‘Creating Utopias – the Life and Work of Yehudi Menuhin’

 Nicolas Chisholm, Chairman of BHPS, presents an illustrated talk about the life of Yehudi Menuhin, one of the great musicians and educators of the 20th century, and his greatest educational project, the Yehudi Menuhin School.
 Nicolas recently retired as Headmaster of the School after 22 years in the post and he worked closely with Yehudi Menuhin for over a decade.

 The talk takes place in the Education Room of Brighton Museum and consists of two 45 minute halves with a short break, during which the Museum Café will be open.
 Tickets are £5, bookable in advance only, and copies of Nicolas’s book “Menuhin’s Vision: 50 Years of the Yehudi Menuhin School” will be on sale.